levontumanyan/Heap-Allocator/README.md

 // the above two will be implemented first later calloc and realloc
 ```

+## Steps to implement
+- void initialize_allocator(size_t size)
+	- this function will be called the first time when a memory allocation request is sent. it will create a large block with a certain size.

 ## High level details from chatgpt

 1. **Define the Data Structure**: You'll need a data structure to keep track of the size and allocation status of each block.
 This could be a simple struct with size and a flag indicating whether the block is free or not.